Pamplona: Politics

+Transport

 Pamplona is linked by motorways with neighbouring Zaragoza (1978), San Sebastián, Vitoria (1995) and Logroño (2006).
 Since 2007 buses use a new bus station in the city centre that replaces the old one (1934).

 The airport (1972), operated by Aena and located in Noain, schedules several flights daily to Madrid and Barcelona.
 There are railway (1861) links with Madrid, Zaragoza and northern Spain, operated by Renfe.
 High speed train link with Zaragoza, Madrid, and Barcelona was not expected until 2014.
 A new railway station will be built in the southern part of the city.

 Within the city and surroundings there are also 23 daytime lines and 10 night lines of public buses, operated by TCC, the chartered company of the Mancomunidad de la Comarca de Pamplona.

 Main sights

 Several notable churches, most of its 16th- to 18th-century fortified system and other civil architecture buildings belong to the historic-artistic heritage of Pamplona.